Accessory Dwelling Units

 Rhode Island is known for having the third oldest housing stock in the country, with a majority of housing types being detached single family homes.
 Older homes often have poor accessibility features making it difficult for vulnerable populations, such as seniors and people with disabilities, to utilize these older structures.
 Accessory Dwelling Units (ADUs) can help alleviate the need for building new properties by allowing families to make the necessary adjustments to the living spaces within their own homes.
 ADUs provide an effective way to utilize the existing housing stock available to meet the needs of Rhode Island’s growing senior population, who would otherwise likely have to move to a more affordable community.
 ADUs provide the opportunity for family members to live alongside their family, rather than being burdened with the rising cost of home and maintenance prices.

 In 2017, a new law regarding the creation of ADUs went in effect.
 It made it easier for senior citizens to live with their families while preserving their independence.
 An owner of an owner-occupied single family home will have the right to build an accessory dwelling unit, also called an “in law apartment,” for a family member who is 62 years or older without having to obtain a special use permit from the town or city in which the property is located.
-Please consult this FAQ document by the Rhode Island Association of Realtors for more information.
+Please consult the Rhode Island Association of Realtors for more information.

 Creating the additional living space within a single family home allows the senior or person living with a disability to be close to family while still maintaining their independence.
 ADUs can typically be added to a single family home in three ways, depending on the home and structure of the property:

 Interior ADUs are converted spaces within the home, such as an existing living space or attached garage;

 Attached ADUs are added onto the existing home; or

 Detached ADUs, which are structurally separate from the primary home.
 These could include conversion of a new built structure or a detached garage.

 Is an ADU Right for you?